-We believe we own or have the right to use all of the intellectual property that is necessary for the operation of our business as we currently conduct it.
-Nevertheless, intellectual property laws, procedures and restrictions provide only limited protection and any of our intellectual property rights may be challenged, invalidated, circumvented, infringed or misappropriated.
+Intellectual property laws, procedures and restrictions provide only limited protection and any of our intellectual property rights may be challenged, invalidated, circumvented, infringed or misappropriated.
 Moreover, the laws of certain countries do not protect proprietary rights to the same extent as the laws of the United States and we may therefore be unable to protect our proprietary technology in certain jurisdictions.
-Our platform also incorporates software components licensed to the general public under open source software licenses.
-We obtain many components from software developed and released by contributors to independent open source components of our platform.
-Open source licenses grant licensees broad permissions to use, copy, modify and redistribute our platform.
-As a result, open source development and licensing practices can limit the value of our intellectual property assets.
+In addition, our products incorporate software components licensed to the general public under open source software licenses, which grant recipients broad permissions to use, copy, modify and redistribute the licensed software components, but which generally do not offer warranties, support, or other similar protections often provided with commercial software.
+Some open source software licenses include requirements that, under certain circumstances, require the distribution of software based on or derived from the open source software to be made available in source code form under the terms of an open source software license.
+As a result, inclusion of open source software in our products could limit the value of our intellectual property assets, or expose us to liability.
+For additional information see the section of this prospectus captioned "Risk Factors